Articles on: FAQ

 We’ve put guardrails in place to keep this rare and manageable:

-• For Dynamic Interview, it analyzes users’ spoken responses and gives feedback based on clarity, confidence, and how well their answer aligns with the job.
-Because it’s interpreting their answer content, it may sometimes offer suggestions that feel slightly off.
-But it’s designed to be constructive, not prescriptive, and users are advised to make their own decisions on how to adjust their responses.
+• For PracticeAI, the tool analyzes spoken responses to provide feedback on clarity, confidence, and job alignment.
+Because the AI interprets conversational content, it may occasionally offer suggestions that feel slightly off-target.
+It is designed to be constructive, not prescriptive, and we always encourage users to use their own judgment when refining their responses.

 Was this article helpful?